How to Get a Charge-Off Removed: The Essential Guide

 puzzle, money, business, personal finance

 Credit mistakes happen, but recovering from them can be a challenge.
-One of the more damaging items in a credit report is a charge-off.
+A credit card charge-off is one of the more damaging items in a credit report.
 This means a creditor wrote off a debt because of non-payment.

 Charge-offs can significantly lower your credit score.
 Even if your score rebounded, lenders will still ask about any charge-offs in your report since it raises a red flag.